Neiman Gracie: Brazilian jiu-jitsu career

+Neiman is particularly known for his attacking guard, back control, and use of classical submissions such as the rear-naked choke and armbar.
+His technical foundation is based on the Gracie philosophy of leverage and efficiency over athleticism.

 Mixed martial arts career

 World Series of Fighting

 In 2013, Gracie set his sights on competing in mixed martial arts.
 He signed with the World Series of Fighting promotion and made his debut in September 2013 at World Series of Fighting 5: Arlovski vs. Kyle, facing Darren Costa.
 He won the fight via submission in the first round.

 Gracie returned to the WSOF decagon on July 5, 2014 at World Series of Fighting 11: Gaethje vs. Newell, facing Dustin Holyko.
 He again won the fight via submission, this time in the second round.

 Bellator MMA

 On October 29, 2014, it was announced that the undefeated Gracie had signed with Bellator MMA.

 Gracie made his Bellator debut against Bobby Flynn on February 27, 2015 at Bellator 134.
 He won the fight via submission in the first round.

 For his second fight with the promotion, Gracie faced Roger Carroll at Bellator 151 on March 4, 2016.
 He won the fight by unanimous decision.

 In his third fight for Bellator, Gracie faced Rudy Bears at Bellator 163 on November 4, 2016.
 He won the fight via submission in the first round.

 Gracie faced Dave Marfone at Bellator NYC on June 24, 2017.
 He won the fight via submission in the second round.

 Gracie was expected to face Javier Torres at Bellator 185 on October 20, 2017.
 Gracie's opponent was changed to Zak Bucia after an injury to Torres.
 As a result of the Brennan Ward vs David Rickels match being removed from the card, also due to injury, the bout was elevated to co-main event.
 Gracie won the fight by submission due to a neck crank in the second round.

 In his sixth fight for the promotion, Gracie faced Javier Torres at Bellator 198 on April 28, 2018.
 He won the fight via arm-triangle choke submission in the second round.